CEPAS

 CEPAS, the Specification for Contactless e-Purse Application, is a Singaporean specification for an electronic money smart card.
+The specification was prepared by the Cards and Personnel Identification Technical Committee (CPITC), under the purview of the IT Standard Committee of Singapore (ITSCS).
+It has been gazetted as Singapore Standard SS 518 by Enterprise Singapore.
 CEPAS has been deployed island-wide, replacing the previous original EZ-Link card effective 1 October 2009.

 Function

-The CEPAS provides the command sets and data bytes that can be used for contactless e-purse applications, and focuses on the debit and credit areas.
-The most recent version of the standard is CEPAS 2.0.
+The CEPAS provides the command sets and data bytes that can be used for contactless e-purse applications and focuses on the debit and credit areas.
+The most recent version of the standard is CEPAS 3.0, which adds support for account-based ticketing with a token held on the CEPAS card.
 The standard allows for the interoperability of multi-purpose stored value (MPSV) card payment schemes from different card issuers and system operators.

 Background

-CEPAS is spearheaded by the Infocomm Development Authority of Singapore (IDA), and is one of the key next generation e-Payment initiatives under Singapore's iN2015 infocomm masterplan led by IDA.
+CEPAS is spearheaded by the Infocomm Media Development Authority of Singapore (IMDA), and is one of the key next generation e-payment initiatives under Singapore's iN2015 infocomm masterplan led by IMDA.
 The vision of CEPAS is for Singaporeans to have a single MPSV card for use all around Singapore for micro-payments.
 This includes transit (bus, MRT, LRT), taxi, motoring (ERP, parking), retail, and other services.

-CEPAS is a result of close collaboration by IDA with different industry players and the Land Transport Authority (LTA).
+CEPAS is a result of close collaboration by IMDA with different industry players and the Land Transport Authority (LTA).
 The other key collaborators are the Cards & Personal Identification Technical Committee (CPITC) under the Singapore IT Standards Committee (ITSC), Network for Electronic Transfers (NETS) and EZ-Link Pte Ltd (EZ-Link).
-CEPAS was published by SPRING Singapore as SS 518 and was officially launched during the CEPAS Launch & Next Generation e-Payment seminar on 27 June 2006, held at Suntec Singapore International Convention and Exhibition Centre.
+SPRING Singapore published CEPAS as SS 518 and was officially launched during the CEPAS Launch & Next Generation e-Payment seminar on 27 June 2006, held at Suntec Singapore International Convention and Exhibition Centre.

 Current and future payment landscape

-The current micro-payment landscape in Singapore is fragmented with different standards, with two main players, NETS and EZ-Link.
-EZ-Link controls the transit space and NETS controls the motoring (ERP, parking) space.
-NETS also dominates the retail space, with EZ-Link having limited presence.
-Cards and readers from both providers cannot currently interoperate and consumers hold different cards for payment of different services and goods.
+The current micro-payment landscape in Singapore is fragmented, with different standards, and is dominated by two main players: NETS and EZ-Link.
+EZ-Link controls the transit space, NETS controls the motoring (ERP, parking) space, Visa, MasterCard, and AMEX control the retail space.
+NETS also dominates the retail space, with EZ-Link having a limited presence.
+Currently, cards and readers from both providers cannot interoperate, resulting in consumers holding different cards for payment of various services and goods.

 CEPAS aims to open and level the micro-payment playing field.
-For example, NETS card holders will be able to use their cards to pay for transit and EZ-Link card holders for retail and motoring payments.
-For merchants, the overall operation cost is intended to be lower and the market space larger.
+For example, NETS and credit/debit card holders will be able to use their cards to pay for transit, while EZ-Link card holders will be able to use their cards for retail and motoring payments.

-CEPAS-compliant EZ-Link cards have been available for sale from 29 December 2008.

-Technical details of CEPAS 2.0

-The commands in this standard follow the convention in ISO/IEC 7816-4: 2005.
-The main commands are "Read Purse", "Debit Purse" and "Credit Purse".
-The design allows for partial refund and is limited to the most recent amount debited.
-The "AutoLoad" and "Cumulative Debit" features are also available.
-In this standard, key management for controlling e-purse operations is flexible and the final details are decided by the card issuer.
-Atomicity is a key focus in this standard to ensure reliability of transactions across multiple interfaces.